 The IHE Radiology Technical Framework is primarily based on the version 2.3.1 of the HL7 standard (See RAD TF-2: 2.4.4 for discussion of HL7 Versioning).
 The definitions provided in the Technical Framework will specify the base version of HL7 used.
-For example, the Appointment Notification, Transaction RAD-48 uses the SIU^S12 message first defined in HL7 Version 2.4 in order to take advantage of the additional scheduling information not available in previous versions.
+For example, the Appointment Notification [RAD-48] transaction uses the SIU^S12 message first defined in HL7 Version 2.4 in order to take advantage of the additional scheduling information not available in previous versions.

 Likewise, IHE has had to provide temporary solutions in custom segments where definitions have not existed.
-An example is the definition of Transactions RAD-4 and RAD-13 which include a ZDS Segment as a temporary solution for handling Study Instance UID.
+An example is the definition of the [RAD-4] and [RAD-13] transactions which include a ZDS Segment as a temporary solution for handling Study Instance UID.
 A definition for the Study Instance UID did not exist until HL7 version 2.5 when definitions were added to the OMI (Imaging Order) message.